abshinn/mind-the-gap/final_proposal.md

 This project is not constrained by lack of data, or difficulty of obtaining data, but could fall victim to inconclusive findings.
 However, uninteresting or inconclusive analyses may still be of use to DonorsChoose and will still be a presentable and worthwhile project.

 ##### Time Constraint
 I plan to start with simple analyses and add complexity as time goes on.
-Worst case scenario, I will be able to present some kind of in-depth analysis and highlight on-going work at the end of two weeks.
+Worst case scenario, I will be able to present in-depth analysis and highlight on-going work at the end of two weeks.

 </br>

 ### Bias and Assumptions
+For this project I make the assumption that there must be some socio-economic or financial reason as to why a school is inactive on DonorsChoose.
+If I find no correlation with DonorsChoose inactivity, then I can either explore other reasons why there are supply-gaps, or I can use descriptive statistics to characterize the activity of schools using DonorsChoose.

-It is possible that arbitrarily choosing a threshold with which to determine a school has having a supply-gap may introduce unwanted bias.
-I will need to run the analyses with a range of thresholds to determine whether bias is introduced.
+It is possible that arbitrarily choosing a threshold with which to determine supply-gap schools may introduce unwanted bias.
+I will need to repeat the analysis using a range of different thresholds and check to see if results vary significantly.

 </br>